VIDEO GAME COMMISSION

 If you wish to create a commercial soundtrack album with one or more of my tracks included in it, let me know on the form below and we can discuss the percentage split of revenue share generated by the album.
 This is typically 70:30 (composer : developer), but will vary depending on whether other composers are involved.

 If managing revenue share is a problem, this can be negotiated to other deals:

 For example, you can sell the OST as a digital DLC product alongside the stores you publish the game and retain 100% of the revenue earned.
 In return, I retain every other right to the OST, including streaming (Spotify, Apple Music, etc.), sheet music, performing rights organization royalties, live performances, physical OST publishing, etc. and retain 100% of their revenue.

 Why don't you include a "High Quality Recording" by default?

 "High Quality Recordings" are no quick thing to create - often they take even longer to create than the compositional process itself!

 Because the default "Rough Recordings" are computer generated using the excellent "NotePerformer" software, I can include them for free in the commission price.
-As for "High Quality Recordings", I have to construct the recording from scratch using high quality samples, and this can become incredibly time consuming.
-At the sake of keeping commissioning fees as affordable as I can, "High Quality Recordings" are not included by default, but require an additional fee, so that my default commissioning fees are not doubled!
+As for "High Quality Recordings", I have to construct the recording from scratch using high quality samples, and this is incredibly time consuming.
+For the sake of keeping commissioning fees as affordable as I can, "High Quality Recordings" are not included by default, but require an additional fee, so that my default commissioning fees are not doubled!

 Can you write a legal commissioning agreement, setting out my rights?

 I certainly can!
 If you require a legal document for your records that sets out both of our rights and permissions to the commissioned music, I can write one for us and we can negotiate any alterations as needed.
 Or if you would like to provide one, that is also acceptable (and preferred, if possible, since I am no lawyer!)

 I have a question that wasn't answered, how can I contact you?